News & Reviews

 Another answer might be that God is entirely above time and in no hurry.

-Another answer might be that God does things in sequence for a reason, and the reason for the times frames and process might be that the entire sequence is, in itself, part of the achievement.
+Another answer might be that God does things in sequence for a reason, and the reason for the times frames and process might be that the entire sequence that includes us now is, in itself, part of the achievement.

-We don’t need to wrestle with the Time issue.
+We don’t need to wrestle with the Time issue as a major barrier to believing in intentionality.
 Time is obviously currently including us.
 We live now.
 Now is the time for us.

 We need to understand what we can and should actually do now relative to both the universe and the immediate world we live in.